 QTL grants licenses or otherwise provides rights to use portions of our intellectual property portfolio, which, among other rights, includes certain patent rights essential to and/or useful in the manufacture and sale of certain wireless products, including, without limitation, products implementing CDMA2000, WCDMA, CDMA TDD and/or LTE standards and their derivatives.
 QTL licensing revenues include license fees and royalties based on sales by licensees of products incorporating or using our intellectual property.
 License fees are fixed amounts paid in one or more installments.
 Royalties are generally based upon a percentage of the wholesale (i.e., licensee's) selling price of complete licensed products, net of certain permissible deductions (including transportation, insurance, packing costs and other items).
 QTL recognizes royalty revenues based on royalties reported by licensees and when other revenue recognition criteria are met.
 Licensees, however, do not report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter.
-QTL revenues comprised 38% and 35% of total consolidated revenues in the second quarter of fiscal 2016 and 2015, respectively, and 33% and 30% of total consolidated revenues in the second quarter of fiscal 2016 and 2015, respectively, and 30% of total consolidated revenues for the first six months of fiscal 2016 and 2015, respectively.
+QTL revenues comprised 34% and 33% of total consolidated revenues in the third quarter of fiscal 2016 and 2015, respectively, and 33% and 31% of total consolidated revenues for the first nine months of fiscal 2016 and 2015, respectively.
 The vast majority of such revenues were generated through our licensees' sales of CDMA-based products (including multimode products that also implement OFDMA), such as feature phones and smartphones.